 The coronavirus (Covid-19) has an enormous impact on our daily life.
 In addition to the general prevention measures, AP has drafted a series of custom preventive measures to help ensure:

 PLEASE NOTE: The information below does not fully apply to our Schools of Arts.
 These students will receive additional custom information for the Royal Conservatoire Antwerp and the Royal Academy of Fine Arts Antwerp.

-To make sure we can closely monitor all corona contaminations (both suspected and confirmed), please report to our internal contact tracing team asap:
+To make sure we can closely monitor all corona contaminations (both suspected and confirmed), please report to our in-house tracing team asap: